awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- | --- |
 |  `kms:ReEncryptOnSameKey`  |  Boolean  | Single\-valued |  `ReEncrypt`  |  Key policies and IAM policies  |

-You can use this condition key to control access to the [ReEncrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html) operation based on whether the request specifies a destination CMK that is the same one used for the original encryption\.
+You can use this condition key to control access to the [ReEncrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html) operation based on whether the request specifies a destination KMS key that is the same one used for the original encryption\.

-For example, the following key policy statement uses the `kms:ReEncryptOnSameKey` condition key to allow a user to reencrypt only when the destination CMK is the same one used for the original encryption\.
+For example, the following key policy statement uses the `kms:ReEncryptOnSameKey` condition key to allow a user to reencrypt only when the destination KMS key is the same one used for the original encryption\.

 ```
 {